 1. Berlin Defense

-Before Kramnik introduced this opening, only a handful of top games featured this opening, nowadays this defense is in common use by top players including Magnus Carlsen.
+Before Kramnik introduced this opening, it was played in only a handful of top games.
+Nowadays the Berlin Defense is frequently used by top players, including Magnus Carlsen.

 2. Benoni Defense